Declan Hannon

-Declan Hannon (born 25 November 1992) is an Irish hurler who plays for Limerick Senior Championship club Adare and at inter-county level as captain of the Limerick senior hurling team, whom he captained to the All Ireland hurling title in 2018, 2020, 2021 and 2022 becoming the first Limerick captain since Mick Mackey to captain Limerick to victory twice, and the first hurling captain to lift the Liam MacCarthy Cup a record four times.
-He usually lines out as a centre-back.
+Declan Hannon (born 25 November 1992) is an Irish former hurler who played for Limerick Senior Championship club Adare and previously at inter-county level as captain of the Limerick senior hurling team.
+He captained Limerick to the All Ireland hurling title in 2018, 2020, 2021, 2022 and 2023 becoming the first Limerick captain since Mick Mackey to captain Limerick to victory more than once.
+He is the only hurling captain to lift the Liam MacCarthy Cup a record four times as well as lifting the Mackey cup in the Munster hurling final six times.
+He is the most successful hurling captain in hurling history.
+He usually lined out as a centre-back.

 Early life

 Hannon attended Scoil Naomh Iosaf, an all boys school situated in the village of Adare.
 Hurling was a pillar of the education system in the school, pushed by two Tipperary men, Brother Cathal Duane (Kilruane) and Principal Barry O'Riordan (Nenagh).

 Hannon was born in Adare, County Limerick.
 His granduncle, Pat Stakelum, captained Tipperary to the All-Ireland title in 1949.

 Playing career

 Ardscoil Rís

 Hannon first came to prominence as a hurler with Ardscoil Rís in Limerick.
 Having played in every grade as a hurler, he was centre-back on the college's senior hurling team.
 On 11 March 2010, Hannon scored three points from play when Ardscoil Rís defeated Thurles CBS in the final of the Harty Cup.

 On 27 February 2011, Hannon was again at centre-back when Ardscoil Rís retained the Harty Cup title after a 3-19 to 0-03 defeat of C.B.S.
 Charleville in the final.